 Clicking the title will open the syllabus in a new window (PDF).

-Unpacking Science and Technology
+Foundations of Science and Technology Studies

-A masters level introduction to STS.
+A PhD level survey of STS.

 Ethnographic and Archival Research: A Grounded Theory Approach